Sign in to aurora+

 It’s important to check for customer equipment on the meter panel.
 All customer equipment must be removed before the meter exchange can take place.

 It's important to check that the point of attachment is easily accessible and meets current safety standards – this means that the fuse can be accessed via a pole from underneath.
-If the point of attachment is not accessible, it must be moved and this will generally require a mains upgrade.
-In some cases, the point attachment will have been compliant when it was initially installed, but as safety standards have improved over time, it longer meets minimum requirements.
+If the point of attachment is not accessible, there may be extra costs incurred to the customer to isolate the supply to enable the work to be completed.
+In some cases, the positioning of the point of attachment may no longer be compliant.